SiciliaLeco/County-Livability/README.txt

 ```
 After executing this code, open your browser and key in http://localhost:8000/welcome/, then you can browse everything about our project!

+4. DEMO VIDEO
+For the detail usage, please check this one minute video: https://youtu.be/Tjqhl09ETmo